Colonialism Definition Ap Human Geography

 Colonialism: A Deep Dive into its Definition and Impact (AP Human Geography)

 Colonialism, a pervasive force shaping the modern world, remains a crucial topic within AP Human Geography.
 Understanding its definition, its varied forms, and its lasting legacies is essential for comprehending global political and economic landscapes.
-This article delves into the multifaceted nature of colonialism, exploring its historical context, key characteristics, different types, and enduring consequences.
+Which means this article gets into the multifaceted nature of colonialism, exploring its historical context, key characteristics, different types, and enduring consequences.
 We’ll also address common misconceptions and provide a framework for analyzing its impact on various societies.

 Defining Colonialism: Beyond Simple Conquest